Although it may not seem like it when we get a new puppy, dogs really like to sleep.

-- They are much cooler than the soft dog beds.
-This is especially true of the elevated beds that are lifted off the floor by a steel frame.
-The empty space below allows for airflow, which makes the elevated bed cooler for our sleeping dog.
+- They are much cooler than soft beds.
+This is especially true of the elevated beds, that are lifted off the floor by a steel frame.
+The empty space below, allows for free airflow, which helps to cool our sleeping dog.
 The elevated frame also prevents water from collecting under the bed, when it rains.

-- They are usually thin, and may not be as comfortable as the soft dog beds.
+- They are usually thin, and may not provide much cushioning for joints.

-I currently have three elevated outdoor dog beds (two in the backyard, and one inside the house).
-They are waterproof, durable, and extremely useful.
+I currently have three elevated dog beds (two in the backyard, and one inside the house).
+They are durable, and extremely useful.

-My Shiba Inu enjoys resting on his elevated bed, while inside the house, and does not show any inclination for biting his outdoor dog bed, and he seems to like sleeping on it.
-My Siberian Husky also likes the outdoor dog bed because it is much cooler than the soft beds.
+My Shiba Inu enjoys resting on his elevated bed, while inside the house, and does not show any inclination for biting it.
+My Siberian Husky also uses her outdoor bed quite frequently, because it is cooler and more comfortable for her, than the soft beds.

 3. Cool Dog Bed

 Some dogs, especially breeds with long fur or breeds with double coats, can easily overheat in the summer.
-When the temperature is high, these dogs may have trouble sleeping, and may even get heat stroke.
+When the temperature is high, these dogs may have trouble sleeping, and may even get heatstroke if not properly managed.

-During hot weather, it is important to make clean water available to our dog all day.
+Therefore, it is important to always have clean water available for our dog.
 Good shelter is also necessary, so that he may rest in the shade.

 On hot summer days, my dogs prefer to stay inside the house.
-On hot nights, I give my Siberian Husky an ice-bottle (plastic bottle containing frozen water, that is covered with an old sock), so that she can keep cool inside her crate.
-I also give her a cool dog bed (I am currently using the K&H Cool Bed 3).
+On hot nights, I give my Siberian Husky an ice-bottle (plastic bottle containing frozen water, that is covered with an old sock), so that she can stay cool.
+She also has a cool bed inside her crate.
+I am currently using the K&H Cool Bed 3.

 - They can help keep our dog cool when it is hot outside.

-- Some dogs may get a bit fearful of stepping on the water mattress.
-It may take some time, and some dog treats to get a dog used to the bed.
+- Some dogs may get a bit fearful of stepping on the water or gel mattress.
+It may take some time, training, and yummy treats, for a dog to get used to the bed.

 - Dogs can chew through the bed, or pull out the water tab (i.e. the plastic cover closing the water hole).
 This may create a big mess.

-- Mold may grow at the bottom of the bed if not regularly cleaned and aired.
+- Mold may grow at the bottom of a water bed, if not regularly cleaned and aired.

 4. Heated Dog Bed

-Most dogs do not need heated dog beds because they have sufficient heat insulation from their thick fur.
+Most dogs do not need a heated bed, because they have sufficient insulation from their thick fur.

-However, when it is really cold, I prefer to keep my dogs inside the house.
+In addition, when it is cold, I prefer to keep my dogs inside the house.
 If a dog has to be outside, make sure he has appropriate shelter.
-Put blankets and enough bedding inside the kennel so that he can stay warm.
-If there are strong winds, cover the entrance of the kennel with a makeshift curtain to preserve heat.
+Put blankets and enough bedding inside the kennel, so that he can stay warm.
+If there are strong winds, cover the entrance of the kennel with a makeshift curtain, to preserve heat.